lemlag/startup/notes.md

 - CSS is very useful - but flex sometimes makes it so you cannot get your content centered.
 You should figure out a way around that
 - Color schemes are complicated - you can use online tools like the one at canva to help you pick good color schemes
 - To expand the reach of a link, expand the padding of the associated element and it will still link when you press on it.

+## Javascript
+### Node.js
+- to run node on a file, type node filename.js
+- interpretive mode - node
+- one line - node -e
+npm to do node package manager
+- to initialize with defaults, do npm init -y

+  run index.js inside of html with this tag
+  <script src="index.js"></script>

+  to get your files to auto-reload node --watch main.js

+  to exit vscode debugging: shift F5 start debugging: F5
+  Step: F10
+  Step into function: F11
+  Continue: F5